The Proposals

 Access and sustainable travel

-Walking and cycling links will be available via Hare Street Road and adjacent residential developments, which provide direct connections to the wider pedestrian and public right of way networks, with multiple points of access to the site and GP surgery from the north, west and south.
+To promote active, sustainable travel to and from these facilities and services – the submitted Reserved Matters application proposes access through the GP surgery and onto Hare Street Road and the adjacent residential area.
+This provides direct connections to the wider pedestrian and public right of way networks, with multiple points of access to the site and the GP surgery from the north, west and south.